vlast92/online-map/README.md

-Module for adding GoogleMap on your site.
+Module for adding GoogleMap or YandexMap on your site.
 Joomla 3.6+ requared.